elizerdim/rest-coutries-api/README.md

   }
   ```

-- I named my color mode variable `colorMode` first with a string value of "light", but then I decided to name it `darkMode` with a boolean value.
+- I named my color mode variable `colorMode` first with a string value of `"light"`, but then I decided to name it `darkMode` with a boolean value.
 After I made the changes, I got an error from TypeScript.
 As I was trying to solve it I realized I forgot to make a bunch of changes, which made me realize how useful and awesome TypeScript is.
 I appreciate it more now!
 I also learned the following for explicitly assigning a type to a state variable:

   ```js
   const [darkMode, setDarkMode] = useState<boolean>(false);